I have been working with pregnant, birthing, and parenting individuals and families for over 25 years, and I love what I

 In 2008, we moved to Boulder, CO and I opened my doula and psychotherapy practice there.
 I also completed my training and certification as a Lamaze Childbirth Educator and Happiest Baby Educator.

 My passion for working with families during the perinatal period, along with my training as a psychotherapist, led me to working with pregnant and postpartum trauma survivors.
 In 2011, I was invited by Penny Simkin, PT and Phyllis Klaus, LMFT to become a When Survivors Give Birth Approved Trainer.
 So, in addition to working with clients, I have spent the last 11 years training professionals on working with pregnant, birthing, and postpartum trauma survivors.

 In 2016, we embarked on a sabbatical to Guatemala, and upon our return to the states decided to come back to the Seattle-area to be closer to family and the water.

-In the years since our return to Washington, I have continued my primary work as a psychotherapist and trainer.
-I also worked for one year as a Child & Family Therapist at the Hope RISING Clinic for prenatally substance exposed children and their families, two years as part of the Prevention and Treatment of Traumatic Childbirth (PATTCh) board, and three years teaching in the Department of Midwifery at Bastyr University teaching future midwives how to work with clients who have a history of trauma.
+In the years since our return to Washington, I have continued my work as a psychotherapist and trainer.
+In addition, I have: worked as a Child & Family Therapist for the Hope RISING Clinic for prenatally substance exposed children and their families; volunteered on the Prevention and Treatment of Traumatic Childbirth (PATTCh) board; and taught a course on trauma for the Department of Midwifery at Bastyr University

 If you have any questions about me or my services, please contact me.
 I look forward to working with you!